stefanosAgelastos/cvEditorFront/README.md

 <Panel id="2" heading="What for?" secondaryHeading="About the functionality" >

 ### Main features

 The application exposes a Sign-in Sign-up page to the public.
-Authentication is based on JWT tokens, and i backed but the Java REST api foun [here](https://github.com/stefanosAgelastos/personalRest) After succesfull authentication, it fetches the user's saved resources from which are of tow types.
+Authentication is based on JWT tokens, and is implemented buy the Java REST api found [here](https://github.com/stefanosAgelastos/personalRest) After succesfull authentication, it fetches the user's saved resources from which are of tow types.
 It allows full CRUD operations on both resource.
 I am especially proud of using inheritance in order to provide abstract logic for both resources.
 </Panel>

 <Panel id="3" heading="For Devs" secondaryHeading="Angular scripts" >